Jul 17, 2019

-Being summoned is a taxing process for most Units, which renders them unable to attack in the same turn they are summoned.
+Being summoned is a taxing process for most Units.
+When units are first summoned, they are asleep, which renders them unable to attack in that same turn.
 There are rare exceptions, though!
-And, even though you cannot directly attack with it, you will be able to use it to defend yourself, or you can also cast any Spells the Unit might have (paying for its Mana cost, naturally).
+Additionally, even though you cannot attack with sleeping units.
+They can still defend you, and you can also cast any Spells the Unit might have (paying for its Mana cost, naturally).

 What’s the difference between being Destroyed and Dusted?

-When a card is Dusted, however, it is immediately removed from the match, without triggering any Death effects it may have.
-It cannot participate in this match in any way anymore.
+When a card is Dusted, however, it is immediately and completely removed from the match, without triggering any Death effects it may have.

-Why do some cards have a Green or Blue aura when I attack or cast a Spell?
+Why do some cards have a Yellow or Blue aura when I attack or cast a Spell?
 Or that skull on top of Units?

 These are indicators!

-The blue aura will appear whenever you have to choose a target for a Spell or attack.
-If a Unit doesn’t have a blue aura surrounding it, that means it isn’t a valid target for what you are trying to do.
+The yellow aura will appear whenever you have to choose a target for a Spell or attack.
+If a Unit doesn’t have a yellow aura surrounding it, that means it isn’t a valid target for what you are trying to do.

-The green aura shows availability during your turn.
-If a Unit has a green aura, it is ready to attack the enemy.
-Spells with a green aura (either in your hand or attached to a Unit) are ready to be cast, i.e. you have the necessary Mana to cast the Spell, and there is a valid target for its effect.
+The green aura shows which cards you have that are currently usable .
+If a Unit or Hero is in play and has a green aura, it is ready to attack.
+Units and Spells with a green aura (either in your hand or attached to a Unit) Can be played, meaning that you have the necessary Mana to cast the Spell, and there is a valid target for its effect (if it requires one).